-The Breakdown of Belief in Modern Fiction by Shah Bano
+The Breakdown of the Belief in Modern Fiction

 The paper will examine the breakdown of the belief of what was significant in human experiences.
 This paper will explore the dilemma faced by the characters in the modern fiction.
 Novels like To the Lighthouse by Virginia Woolf, Heart of Darkness by Joseph Conrad and The Sun Also Rises by Ernest Hemingway will be used to evaluate the points such as failure in marriage and life, diseases and deaths, moments of solitude and alienation, and yearning for some kind of comfort and solace.
 The idea of unpredictability of life, dilemma and confusion leads to the loss of meaning and to the sense of prevailing chaos.